0xPARC/0xparc-intro-book/src/oram.typ

 == Correctness
 <correctness.>
-Correctness is somewhat more tricky to argue.
+Correctness is somewhat trickier to argue.
 As mentioned earlier, to argue correctness, we must argue why no overflow will ever occur except with negligible probability — as long as the bucket size $Z$ is set appropriately.